 This aspect can easily become celibate, but have great yearnings for the object of their desire, who may well reside overseas.
 Being married to someone who makes frequent voyages abroad would suit this aspect very well, as would a career in the merchant navy.
 Sexual relationships are idealised and the native could actually tire of them quite quickly if not for frequent separations to keep the romance alive.
 (Eg: with actors and musicians who tour a lot.)

 Mars Square Neptune ~ February 17 2018

 Mars Opposition Neptune ~ September 14 2019

 Sex is also spiritualised with this aspect and an interest in tantra.
 Of course the saying ‘Sex, and drugs and Rock ‘n Roll’ was made for this aspect.
 Glamour mixed with sport suit Mars square or opposition Neptune, since the tension means the native will really strive for the body beautiful.

 You might find body-builders here, sporting heroes or even glamour models.
 Earning money through advertising sports gear also springs to mind.
 These people will become pin-ups for their Mars attributes, wether they be sexy, heroic or sporty.
-In the case of Andy Warhol, his passion for ‘pin-ups’ fuelled his career which turned pop culture and icons into art.
+In the case of Andy Warhol, his passion for ‘pin-ups’ fueled his career which turned pop culture and icons into art.